Scientists track genetic disease over time to find future clues

 Summary

-This study aimed to understand how symptoms develop and change over time in people with a specific genetic mutation (C9ORF72) that causes amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD).
-Researchers followed 50 adults with this mutation for up to three years, measuring their strength, movement, thinking, and memory.
-The goal was to gather detailed information to help identify future tests (biomarkers) that could detect or measure the progression of these diseases.
+This study aimed to understand how symptoms develop and change over time in people who have a specific genetic mutation (C9ORF72) that causes ALS (Lou Gehrig's disease) and frontotemporal dementia.
+Researchers followed 50 adults with this mutation for 3 years, measuring their strength, movement, thinking, and memory through tests, brain scans, and fluid samples.
+The goal was to identify biological markers that could help detect or measure the disease in future research, not to test a treatment.

 Get updates